Fractured Magic: Egil Interlude III

 “Thank you for watching the place, dearest.
 I know you don’t like being left alone,” Devikra said to the girl, dropping her voice low.
 Egil looked away, not sure he was supposed to hear.

+The Enforcers again, mentioned so casually.
 “Does everyone here know about them?”

 Wilhara dropped her gaze.
-“The Oracle has seen them many times.”
+“The oracle has seen them many times.”

 “She tells you what she sees?”
 Egil guessed, subconsciously lowering his voice to match Wil’s soft tone.
 She relaxed, at that, looking back up at him.